-Nagercoil Nagaraja Temple is one among the prime attractions situated nearby Kanyakumari.
-Nagercoil, the headquarters of Kanyakumari District, is situated 22 km from Kanyakumari town and 7 km from Suchindram.
-This Hindu temple is famous for its worshipping of the King of Serpents or Nagaraja- Vasuki.
+Nagercoil Nagaraja Temple is one of the most famous temples situated nearby Kanyakumari in Tamil Nadu.
+This Hindu temple is famous for its worshiping of the King of Serpents or Nagaraja- Vasuki.
 Nagercoil town derives its name from this very temple only.
 This temple has a huge number of naga statues that are famous all over India.

 History of Nagercoil Nagaraja Temple

 Nagas are children of Kashyapa and Kadru.
 Among the prominent nagas of Hinduism are Manasa, Sesha, and Vasuki Ananda Krishna and Nagaraja.
 It is believed that Nagaraja Temple was earlier a Jain temple which is evident from the images of Jain Tirthankaras, Mahavira and Parswanatha found on the pillars of the temple.

 There is no authentic epigraph to help us understand its chronology.
 The mountain Mahendragiri in the Kanyakumari district is referred to as the abode of Nagas in the Ramayana of Valmiki.
 From this, it can be presumed that the origin of Naga influence in the area goes back to legendary times.

 However there is a local story that goes around.
 Once there was a girl who was cutting paddy when suddenly she cut her hand and blood began to spurt out.
 Soon she saw that the sickle had cut into a five headed serpent.
 Scared the girl went to the village and told the villagers about this miracle.
 They all came to see this peculiar event and they cleared the space allotting it to the Lord.

 Significance of Nagercoil Nagaraja Temple